 Photographers are welcome to visit the shop by appointment, although we do ask to receive copies of photos for documentation and for use on this site.
 Galen Maynard shot all the location photos displayed here in August 2012, thank you, Galen!

 Day Moon Press was founded in 1976 by Maura Shapley, with the purchase of a fifty-dollar Chandler and Price letterpress and several cabinets of foundry type.
 She met Jack LeNoir in 1978, and they were married in 1980.
-Two years later, the Press was moved to its current building on Beacon Hill, which is also the family residence.
+Two years later, the Press was moved to its current building on Beacon Hill.

 Over the years the Press acquired a variety of offset and letterpress equipment and small bindery tools, becoming a resource for artists, designers, and others needing production for small format unique projects.
 These included invitations, announcements, flipbooks, posters, linoleum and wood-block prints, continuous tone offset, and printing on substrates such as fabric, plastic, wood and previously bound books.